BryanJacobs/FIDO2Applet/docs/FAQ.md

 The only other limit to be aware of is the PIN retry count - if you incorrectly attempt a PIN eight times (by default) across three power-ups of the authenticator without successfully entering it once, the app will be locked and you won't be able to use it without clearing everything.

+## I'm getting "operation denied" for certain requests

+The authenticator will refuse to create credProtect=2 discoverable credentials, or any credProtect=3 credentials, without a PIN set.
+This is to avoid needing to store the credProtect status of the credential alongside it.

+If you want to use this authenticator with those relying parties, set a PIN.